raiffeisenbankinternational/AEMM/README.md

 # Version history
 20-03-2023 AEMM template Excel sheet updated to improve simplicity and clarity based on our experiences.
 Some redundancies have been removed.

+14-06-2024 Another update to the AEMM Excel sheet with some cleanups and the addition of metric collection (DORA metrics) as a capability